flintlib/flint/doc/source/ulong_extras.rst

     of SQUFOF.
 Simply set ``iters`` to `` WORD(0)`` for maximum persistence.

-    The version of SQUFOF imlemented here is as described by Gower and Wagstaff [GowWag2008]_.
+    The version of SQUFOF implemented here is as described by Gower and Wagstaff [GowWag2008]_.